strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/cleavr.md

 This guide explains how to deploy your Strapi projects to a VPS (virtual private server) using [Cleavr](https://cleavr.io).

-Cleavr is a server management console that integrates with multiple VPS providers (Hetzner, Linode, Vultr, DigitalOcean, UpCloud, AWS, and custom) and helps you configure servers to host and deploy your Strapi projects. and helps you configure servers to host and deploy your Strapi projects.
+Cleavr is a server management console that integrates with multiple VPS providers (Hetzner, Linode, Vultr, DigitalOcean, UpCloud, AWS, and custom) and helps you configure servers to host and deploy your Strapi projects.

 Cleavr includes the following features: